correctexam/corrigeExamFront/README.md

 Note: There are still a few other things remaining to do for Leaflet that we won't detail here.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+Note on the project could be found [here](https://hackmd.diverse-team.fr/s/HkFi-Um-c)

 ### Using Angular CLI